janymuong/janymuong.github.io/_posts/2024-05-31-language-tests.md

 ---

-I recently read Scott Alexander's article [A Theoretical Case Against Education](https://www.astralcodexten.com/p/a-theoretical-case-against-education) and I wanted to share one part of my ‘theoretical [case against education](https://eddierockerz.com/wp-content/uploads/2020/12/the-case-against-education-why-the-education-system-is-a-waste-of-time-and-money-pdfdrive-.pdf)’.
+I recently read Scott Alexander's article [A Theoretical Case Against Education](https://www.astralcodexten.com/p/a-theoretical-case-against-education) and I wanted to share one part of my ‘theoretical case against education.

 I believe that there's a more nuanced explanation for why people forget much of what they learn in school, beyond what the [Ebbinghaus Forgetting Curve](https://en.wikipedia.org/wiki/Forgetting_curve) can account for.